CVS Interview Questions

 11. Why is customer service so important?

-12. Tell us about a time you went above and beyond for a customer?
+12. Can you tell us when you went above and beyond for a customer?

 Behavioral Interview Questions

-13. Can you tell us about a conflict you had with a co-worker and how did you resolve the situation?
+13. Can you tell us about your conflict with a co-worker and how you resolved the situation?

 • It is only natural to have conflicts at work.
 What is important is how you resolved it.
 Be sure to review your resume and think of a conflict that had a positive outcome.